EPLibrary/oclc2/Readme.md

 (See oclc2driver.sh for more information about loading bib records to DataSync Collections.

-If run with no arguments both mixed and cancels will be run from the last run date or for the period covering the last 7 calendar days if there's no last-run-date file" in the working directory.
+If run with no arguments both mixed and cancels will be run from the last run date or for the period covering the last 7 calendar days if there's no last-run-date file in the working directory.
 Example: oclc2.sh